allegheny-college-cmpsc-200-fall-2023/space-rock-surprise-assignment/README.md

 ## Learning objectives

-* debug a basic `Assembly` language program using register values to correct program code
+* debug a basic `Assembly` language programs using register values to correct program code
 * develop solutions to recognizable, known problems using Rasperry Pi Pico W hardware (ARMv6 ISA)
 * describe the process of using memory registers to manipulate data